Bathroom refurbishment: Where do I start ?

 If sourcing and fitting the bathroom yourself, you can find a cheap bathroom suite for as little as £200.
 But you’ll need to source and work out your budget for accessories, shower fittings, taps, tiles, grouting and other materials, which can double the price.

 While fitting the bathroom yourself can save up to 60% of the cost, do consider the time and difficulty of the job before you decide to take the project on.
 You should always get a professional in when it comes to gas or electric.
 If you’re putting in an electric shower, use a registered electrician – mistakes can be fatal!

 If you have a tradesman fitting your bathroom then buying the goods yourself – with their approval – can help to reduce the cost dramatically.
 If you are buying from a company that quotes for installation too, check to see what it would cost for a plumber and electrician to do it independently.

 Whether buying the products yourself or getting someone in, it’s worth looking at the guarantees, especially for things such as grouting or sealant, which are costly to replace if they spring a leak.
 Look for lifetime or ten-year-plus warranties.

 If you’re looking for a general builder or a plumber, electrician, tiler or decorator to help you with your bathroom refurbishment, read our guide on how to find a trusted tradesman.

-We’ve partnered with Checkatrade for our find a tradesman service because we like their user-friendly approach
+We’ve partnered with Checkatrade for our find a tradesman service because we like their user-friendly, review based approach